Travel Tales #1: Houston to New Mexico Road Trip – Distressed to Joyful; Bailey's Way

 What to Pack:

-Obviously you’re going to need ski clothing if you plan to make it to Ski Cloudcroft but depending on what time of the year you head this way, the recommended clothing may change.
+Obviously you’re going to need ski clothing if you plan to make it to Ski Cloudcroft, but depending on what time of the year you head this way, the recommended clothing may change.
 Be sure to check the weather and local websites before beginning to pack.
+We purchased our ski goggles, gloves and snow pants all from Amazon that were all pretty inexpensive yet good quality!
+Since there are two of us, we purchased a 2-pack of ski goggles as it was cheaper to do so, but here’s a single pack of a similar goggles found on Amazon.

 For White Sands National Park, be sure to bring some “trash shoes“ that cover your entire foot which you don’t mind being filled with sand.
-I still have sand in my hiking boots that I mistakenly took on this trip. 😬 If you don’t have any shoes you can ruin, I recommend heading to Walmart and purchasing something cheap like this to wear.
+I still have sand in my hiking boots that I mistakenly took on this trip. ?
+If you don’t have any shoes you can ruin, I recommend heading to Walmart and purchasing something cheap like this to wear.
 High-tops are handy as they cover your ankle and help prevent some sand from getting into your shoes.
+Also, Amazon has these $30 hiking boots for men and these $35 hiking boots for women if you’d rather purchase something you can use again yet don’t mind tearing up.

 For a free printable list of travel essentials, click here to sign up and receive the Essential Travel Packing List directly in your inbox!
 I print a new one for every trip to ensure that I don’t miss any of the important things when getting ready for a trip.